ceautery/autery.net/src/static/blog/baudot-wip.md

 Transmitting simple information over distance has been done with simple tools throughout recorded history.
 Natives of the Americas and Australian aboriginals used smoke signals.
 Ming dynasty China used [a relay system of beacon towers](https://link.springer.com/article/10.1007/s12520-021-01283-7) along the Great Wall to warn of invaders.
 The ancient Greeks got creative with their [Polybius square](https://en.wikipedia.org/wiki/Polybius_square) fire-signaling to describe coordinates on a grid of letters (or on a cipher grid).

 A big leap forward from Polybius happened in France during the French Revolution.
 Claude Chappe conceived of a semaphore telegraph which would sit above a tower.
-The telegraph had two indicator arms that could each be rotated to 7 distict positions, connected to a base that could be rotated into a horizontal or vertical position, giving `$$7 * 7 * 2 =  98` distinct numeric codes.
+The telegraph had two indicator arms that could each be rotated to 7 distict positions, connected to a base that could be rotated into a horizontal or vertical position, giving `$7 \times 7 \times 2 =  98$` distinct numeric codes.
 Each tower also had a telescope, to view other telegraphs in a chain between cities.

 .tip
 ![](/images/chappe_telegraph.jpg)